jimurai/cv/README.md

 *February 2023 to present*
 **Prinicipal Consultant**
-Part of the Electronic Systems Capability serving the Health and Life Sciences market.
+Part of the Engineering Capability serving the Health and Life Sciences market.

-* Supported delivery of electronics for fluorescence instrumentation
+* Lead electronics and software engineer on solid state nanopore diagnostic instrument, providing the client full ownership of the instrumentation that feeds their machine learning IP the data that will unlock their revenue
+* Control solution architect for exercise equipment, using impedance control and disturbance observer technology to deliver class-leading user "feel"
+* Lead Systems Architect/Engineer for next generation biotech diagnostics instrument, achieving turn-around time and cost of goods sold that would retain dominant market share
 * Subject matter expert in a technology landscaping project for life sciences client
 * System architect for ECM device, using MBSE/SysML
-* Lead Systems Architect/Engineer for next generation biotech diagnostics instrument

 ### [Evonetix][evo]